kubeflow/community/proposals/897-experiment-tracking/README.md

 - Donate the Kubernetes plugins into Kubeflow and establish ownership and release processes.
 - Publish a supported MLflow image and deployment path.
-- Document and support the Kubeflow-specific MLflow auth configuration, including trusted-header `subject_access_review` mode.
+- Document and support the Kubeflow-specific MLflow auth configuration, using trusted-header `subject_access_review` behind trusted ingress for both browser and machine-to-machine traffic.
-- Define the default Profile-to-workspace mapping.
+- Define the default namespace-to-workspace mapping, with Profile namespaces as the default Kubeflow platform case.
 - Provide a launch-out UI path from Kubeflow into MLflow.

 #### Phase 2: Component Adoption